-If it is not granted, the LWM2M Client MUST send “ACL Permission Denied” error code to the LWM2M Server.
+If the logical operation is not permitted, the LWM2M Client MUST send an “Access Right Permission Denied” error code to the LWM2M Server.

-If the access right is granted, the LWM2M Client verifies whether the Resource supports the logical operation.
+If the logical operation is permitted, the LWM2M Client verifies whether the Resource supports the logical operation.

-If the logical operation is not supported by the Resource, the LWM2M Client MUST send “Access Type Permission Denied” error code to the LWM2M Server.
+If the logical operation is not supported by the Resource, the LWM2M Client MUST send an “Operation is not supported” error code to the LWM2M Server.

-If the Resource supports the logical operation, the LWM2M Client performs the logical operation and sends response if needed.
+If the Resource supports the logical operation, the LWM2M Client performs the logical operation.

 Operation on Object Instance